 Clue #2: Former employees seem to think they are scamming people

 Given – some employees just might be sore for being fired.
-Employees talk about the management encouraging them to lie in order to sell – which is crazy.
+Employees talk about management, encouraging them to lie in order to sell – which is crazy.
 Check out the GlassDoor Reviews.
-The video above talks about contractors getting sold leads for jobs that weren’t even in their state, and for a period of time they weren’t giving them a refund on those leads.
+The video above talks about contractors getting sold leads for jobs that weren’t even in their state, and for a period of time, they weren’t giving them a refund on those leads.

 Clue #3: You don’t own the customer, HomeAdvisor can rank for your name in Google

 I can speak as a Search Engine Optimization specialist – if another company can rank for your companies name and then sell the leads back to you, you’re getting a raw deal.
 HomeAdvisor makes you sign the right for them to use your brand name in their materials and pages on their site – which essentially could take away customers that would have just come to your website and become a lead in the first place.
 Terrible deal.